harvardinformatics/informatics-website/docs/resources/Tutorials/how-to-annotate-a-genome.md

 2. Use [bedtools](https://bedtools.readthedocs.io/en/latest/) to identify unique annotations in your second annotation method, i.e. those that do not overlap the genomic coordinates of your "base" annotation.
 3. Add those non-overlapping annotations to the "base".
 In principle, one does this at the gene-level, adding non-overlapping genes and their respective child features to the "base" annotation.
 4. If you have more than two annotations to integrate, set the initially integrated annotation as your base, and follow the steps above with the next annotation.

+Whichever method you use for integrating annotations from multiple methods, a closer look at the decision tree to understand recommended combinations of tools to integrate.
+These decisions reflect a desire to avoid redundancy between tools that either use the same type of evidence, or make the same sort of predictions yet with one tools clearly having poorer performance at achieving the same task.
+Options are as follows:

+* If your goal was to annotate the entire transcriptome, and have RNA-seq data, you would generate annotations with TransDecoder.
+However, BUSCO scores may indicate you are missing a non-trivial fraction of them.
+If that is the case, it also means you are also missing many features that are less conserved.
+One reason why features may be missing is if your RNA-seq data are only derived from a small subset of tissues, e.g. if you only have libraries from muscle, chances are you will fail to properly assemble (or assemble at all) genes whose expression is restricted to the brain.
+If a closely related genome (and annotation were available), you could then integrate annotations from TOGA to your Stringtie-TransDecoder annotation.
+In the absence of closely related genome, one could add BRAKER3 annotations, with the caveat that the BRAKER annotation would need to be heavily filtered to avoid a potentially high rate of intergenic false positive predictions.
+As an annotation transfer tool, we have found that TOGA outperforms Liftoff, and since you would have already recovered non-coding features with your Stringtie annotations, choosing Liftoff over TOGA as a second method would not be the best choice.

+* If your primary focus was the proteome, and you had access to a genome and annotation of a closely related species, you would consider supplementing a TOGA annotation with Stringtie-TransDecoder.
+We found that, in comparing 12 different annotation methods, the recovery and accuracy of protein-coding predictions was usually highest for TOGA, which justifies using it as the base annotation, to which to add annotations from Stringtie-TransDecoder.

 ## Workflows for generating individual annotations.
 We have developed Snakemake workflows for *TOGA*, *BRAKER*, and assembly of genes and transcripts directly from RNA-seq reads with *Stringtie* and *TransDecoder*.
 Those workflows can be found here: